-While the "Movie" scene is recorded, pressing the shutter button starts and stops movie recording (page 95).
+While the "Movie" scene is recorded, pressing the shutter button starts and stops movie recording (page 100).

 - BEST SHOT scenes were not recorded using this camera.
-They are provided as samples only. - Due to shooting conditions and other factors, an image recorded using the setup of a BEST SHOT scene may not produce exactly the results you expect. - You can change the camera settings that are made when you select a BEST SHOT scene.
-Note, however, that the BEST SHOT settings revert to their defaults when you select another BEST SHOT scene or turn off the camera.
-If you want to save your settings for later use, save them as a BEST SHOT user setup. - Digital noise reduction processing is performed automatically when you are recording a night scene, fireworks, or other image that requires slow shutter speeds.
+They are provided as samples only. - Due to shooting conditions and other factors, an image recorded using the setup of a BEST SHOT scene may not produce exactly the results you expect. - You can change the camera settings that are configured when you select a BEST SHOT scene.
+The settings you can change are the same as those that are saved when you save a BEST SHOT user setup (page 92).
+Note, however, that some BEST SHOT scenes do not allow you to change certain settings.
+BEST SHOT scene settings revert to their default presets whenever you select another BEST SHOT scene or turn off the camera.
+If you want to save your settings for later use, save them as a BEST SHOT user setup (page 92).

+- Digital noise reduction processing is performed automatically when you are recording a night scene, fireworks, or other image that requires slow shutter speeds.
 Because of this, it takes longer to record images at lower shutter speeds.
 Make sure that you do not perform any camera button operations until the image recording operation is complete. - When recording the image of a night scene, fireworks, or some other image using a slow shutter speed, use of a tripod is recommended to prevent hand movement.